-2001.
-The WHO would like the ICF classification system to be considered a partner to the ICD (International Classification of Diseases and Related Health Problems) system used in the U.S. and abroad.
-Whereas the ICD classifies disease, the ICF looks at functioning.
+- The ICD (International Classification of Diseases and Related Health Problems) classifies disease, the ICF looks at functioning.
 Therefore, the use of the two together would provide a more comprehensive picture of the health of persons and populations.

 - The ICF is not based on etiology or "consequence of disease," but as a component of health.
 Thus, while functional status may be related to a health condition, knowing the health condition does not predict functional status.

 - The World Health Organization defines "health" as "the complete physical, mental, and social functioning of a person and not merely the absence of disease."
 In this definition, functioning as classified in the ICF is an essential component of health.

 - The ICF describes health and health related domains using standard language.

 - The purposes of the ICF include:

 - Clinical use

 - The ICF is stated as the framework for the field in both the Scope of Practice for Speech-Language Pathology (2001) and the Scope of Practice for Audiology (2004).